umahmood/git-resources/README.md

 ## Books

+[Building Git](https://blog.jcoglan.com/2019/04/08/announcing-building-git/) - A deep dive into the internals of the Git version control system.
+By rebuilding it in a high-level programming language.

 [Pro Git](http://git-scm.com/book) - Pro Git (Second Edition) is your fully-updated guide to Git and its usage in the modern world.

 [Peepcode Git Internals](https://github.com/pluralsight/git-internals-pdf/releases) - A PDF by Scott Chacon about how the Git source code control system stores files and revisions.